 Fortunately, alternatives are available.
 Hank Paulson, the Treasury secretary, has suggested the use of covered bonds, a mortgage-financing vehicle popular in Europe.
 I would recommend the system of mortgage credit used in Denmark, where loan-to-value ratios and underwriting standards are strictly enforced by a single, strong regulator.
 These mortgages are transformed into instantly tradable bonds.
 Cover for the bonds is provided by both the mortgages and the credit of the financial institutions issuing them.
 The mortgages remain on the balance sheets of the issuers, eliminating the moral hazard inherent in the US system, which is based on earning fees from selling them on to the market.

 The standardisation of mortgages in the Danish system promotes transparency and liquidity.
 Householders can prepay their mortgages at any time by buying the bonds.
 Since house values and bond prices tend to move in unison this arrangement reduces the danger of householders’ equity falling into negative territory.
 For the issuing banks, owning these bonds carries lower capital requirements so the bonds sell at a premium to ordinary covered bonds.
 This system has survived and provided affordable home mortgages since its creation shortly after the great Copenhagen fire of 1795.

 I pioneered the introduction of the Danish system in Mexico with the support of Paul O’Neill, when he was Treasury secretary.
 With modification, it offers a long-term solution to providing affordable mortgages in the US.

-The writer, author of The New Paradigm for Financial Markets, is chairman of Soros Fund Management, which has held and continues to hold short positions in GSEs
+The writer, author of The New Paradigm for Financial Markets, is chair of Soros Fund Management, which has held and continues to hold short positions in GSEs

 Copyright The Financial Times Limited 2008